torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

 Create a new repo under TorqueForge following the directions in CLASS_SETUP.md.

-Copy the 99Bottles and House exercises to master.

-    git checkout master

-    git checkout origin/house -- house/
-    git commit -m 'add house exercise'

-    git checkout origin/bottles -- bottles/
-    git commit -m 'add bottles exercise'

-    git push

-This checks a single folder (house/ or bottles/) out of a branch (origin/house or origin/bottles) and places that folder into master, ready to be committed.

 ## Prepare the Surveys
 Angela makes them, they're on my google drive under 'Surveys'.
 Each day's survey needs to be checked, and a bitly link must be created for the actual form.